-Six feet under sixteen lilies, he considers his eternity.
+Six feet under sixteen tall lilies, Man considers eternity.

-Eternity’s ears, hears no more lamentations from his forgotten.
+Eternity’s ears hear no more the lamentations from Man’s regrets.

-The grave gardener mows not, plows not, and sows not—he only watches.
+The grave gardener mows not, plows not, and sows not; He litanies.

-Worms tunnel the clay and mud and brains and veins of his forgotten pains.
+Worms tunnel the clay and mud and brains and veins of Man’s forgotten pains.

-Pains the gardener files away, to be read on heaven’s judgement day.
+Pains the gardener annals away, to be read on heaven’s judgement day.

 Judgement day, asterisk of eternity, hour saved to open graves.